MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 - If the user is in the environment and has a status of **Disabled**, the status remains as **Disabled**.
 - If the user isn't present in the environment, no action is taken.

 It can take from 30 minutes to 6 hours for a user's status to be updated in an environment when the user is deleted from the Microsoft 365 admin center.
-If you need to update the user status immediately, you can follow the steps in [User diagnostics](troubleshooting-user-needs-read-write-access-organization.md#user-diagnostics) to see what needs to be done to restore the user.<!--note from editor: I'm not sure how this last phrase, "see what needs to be done to restore the user," helps the reader "update the user status immediately"?
-They seem like two different goals.-->
+If you need to update the user status immediately, you can follow the steps in [User diagnostics](troubleshooting-user-needs-read-write-access-organization.md#user-diagnostics) to see what needs to be done to restore the user.

 > [!div class="mx-imgBorder"]
 > ![Run diagnostics results](media/run-diagnostics.png "Run diagnostics results")